ygnoh/smart-github/README.en.md

 # Smart Github - Open Source
-Smart Github is a **open source** chrome extension to upgrade your github's functionality.
+Smart Github is an **open source** chrome extension to upgrade your github's functionality.

 If you want to experience this, [Here](https://github.com/ygnoh/github-template-extension) is a sample repository for you to experience.
 After installing this extension, try it!